 Got those vibrantly turquoise Havasu Falls, Mooney Falls, or Beaver Falls in Arizona on your adventure bucket list?
 You’ll need to get a permit from the Supai Tribe first before you can start planning your trip.

 Permits to hike to Havasupai Indian Reservation are released each year on February 1st.
-However, new to 2024 is a presale reservation system that allows adventurers a chance to secure permits to Havasu Falls before they are released on February 1 to the general public.
+However, the presale reservation system allows adventurers a chance to secure permits to Havasu Falls before they are released on February 1 to the general public.

 I’ll show you step-by-step how you can score a permit to visit Havasupai Indian Reservation and hike to these magical waterfalls!